saarinenv/evk/evk/kit_ruuvi.rst

-Asumming all the services are up and running the last step to get data on kibana is to configure the backend client to push data to fluentd.
+Assuming all the services are up and running the last step to get data on kibana is to configure the backend client to push data to fluentd.